ADE classification: Other classifications

 The elementary catastrophes are also classified by the ADE classification.

 The ADE diagrams are exactly the quivers of finite type, via Gabriel's theorem.

 There is also a link with generalized quadrangles, as the three non-degenerate GQs with three points on each line correspond to the three exceptional root systems E6, E7 and E8.

 The classes A and D correspond degenerate cases where the line set is empty or we have all lines passing through a fixed point, respectively.

-There are deep connections between these objects, hinted at by the classification; some of these connections can be understood via string theory and quantum mechanics.

 It was suggested that symmetries of small droplet clusters may be subject to an ADE classification.

 The minimal models of two-dimensional conformal field theory have an ADE classification.

 Four dimensional $\mathcal{N}=2$ superconformal gauge quiver theories with unitary gauge groups have an ADE classification.

+Extension of the classification

+Arnold has subsequently proposed many further extensions in this classification scheme, in the idea to revisit and generalize the Coxeter classification and Dynkin classification under the single umbrella of root systems.

+He tried to introduce informal concepts of Complexification and Symplectization based on analogies between Picard–Lefschetz theory which he interprets as the Complexified version of Morse theory and then extend them to other areas of mathematics.
+He tries also to identify hierarchies and dictionaries between mathematical objects and theories where for example diffeomorphism corresponds to the A type of the Dynkyn classification, volume preserving diffeomorphism corresponds to B type and Symplectomorphisms corresponds to C type.